codatio/codat-docs/docs/expenses/sync-process/reimburseable-expense-transactions.md

 ### Multicurrency transfer transactions

-Sync for Expenses validates each transfer transaction involving foreign currency.
+Sync for Expenses validates each reimburseable expense transaction involving foreign currency.
 We ensure that the combination of participating currencies will be accepted by the target accounting platform as a valid expense.
-You can read more about [transfers in foreign currency](/expenses/fx-management#transfers) and platform support for different expense type.
+You can read more about [expenses in foreign currency](/expenses/fx-management) and platform support for different transaction types.

-Note that for reimburseable expenses, the currency of the expense is the currency of the supplier (the currency that the employee will be reimbursed in).
+For reimburseable expenses, the currency of the expense (`bill`) is the currency of the supplier (the currency that the employee will be reimbursed in).
 If the employee needed to be reimbursed in a different currency, then they would need to set up a new supplier for the employee for each different currency needed.

 ### Default tax rates